Eryk-Siulczynski/sql-marketing-funnel-analysis/README.md

 _Where in the marketing funnel do most users drop off?_

+## Project Overview
+This project analyzes the customer journey in an online eyewear store using SQL.

 ## Dataset

 The dataset used in this project comes from the Codecademy SQL course.